 1. Make a list of the people you need to forgive.

 2. Write a letter to each person on your list – a letter that you may or may not send.
 Describe your pain and anger.
 Acknowledge that you cannot change what has happened in the past and that holding onto the anger is preventing you from moving on.
-At the end, write down that you forgive and release them for your own sake.
+In the end, write down that you forgive and release them for your own sake.

 3. Another way to release someone from your past is to draw on a paper three columns: Regrets, Resentments, and Appreciation.
-Write down in each column every regret you can think of related to this person, every resentment you feel toward this person and everything you appreciate related to them.
+Write down in each column every regret you can think of related to this person, every resentment you feel toward this person, and everything you appreciate related to them.

 If You Choose to Stay In the Relationship